EmploymentOS for your Business

 How can this discipline and termination policy be used?

 This free employee discipline and termination can be tailored for your use.
-These discipline policies have been vetted by lawyers and are frequently reviewed to ensure they are up to date.
+These discipline policies have been vetted by our team and are frequently reviewed to ensure they are up to date.

 This policy can be used in different scenarios, whether you’re dealing with a poor performer or someone who behaves poorly at work, you need to give your employees every opportunity to respond and improve before you dismiss them.